davidmcclure/textplot/notes/mental-maps.md

 [fig]

-And all together, which teases out the basic contours of the two general categories:
+And all together, which throws the contours of the two general categories into relief:

 [fig]